Brandon Boggs

 Brandon Kyle Boggs (born January 9, 1983) is an American former Major League Baseball (MLB) left fielder who played for the Texas Rangers and Milwaukee Brewers from 2008 to 2011.
 Currently, he is the head coach of the Alpharetta Aviators in the Sunbelt Baseball League.

 College

 Boggs attended Georgia Tech, where he majored in Science, Technology, and Culture.
 In 2002 and 2003, he played collegiate summer baseball with the Orleans Cardinals of the Cape Cod Baseball League.

 Professional career

 Texas Rangers

-Boggs was selected in the 4th round of the 2004 Major League Baseball Draft by the Texas Rangers.
+Boggs was selected in the 4th round (111th overall) of the 2004 Major League Baseball draft by the Texas Rangers.

 Milwaukee Brewers

 On November 23, 2010, Boggs signed a major league contract with the Milwaukee Brewers.
 Near the conclusion of spring training 2011, the Brewers sent him outright to the Triple-A Nashville Sounds.
 The Brewers purchased his contract on April 22.
 On May 26, he was outrighted to the minor leagues.
 Boggs declared for free agency on October 17.